 My toddler has somewhat of a sugar addiction so I’m always trying to come up with muffin recipes that he will enjoy but aren’t loaded with sugar.
 Needless to say, he gobbled these Healthy Banana Muffins right up 🙂 They are very kid friendly muffins and perfect for little toddlers!

 I’m the queen of dirtying every single dish in the kitchen when cooking a simple recipe, so I decided to make this easy banana muffin recipe into a one bowl baking recipe and it worked great!
-I’m honestly not an experienced enough baker to know why some recipes need to have the wet and dry mixture separate but this one does not!

-What makes these Healthy Banana Muffins?
+What Makes These Healthy Banana Muffins?

 Healthy is such a relative term and I always feel a bit nervous using it to describe a recipe because what’s healthy to me might not be considered healthy to someone else.
 But, here are a few reasons I’m calling these Healthy Banana Muffins: